se-edu/collate/docs/Developer-Guide.md

 The GUI component is made up of two packages, `gui` and `view`.
 The `gui` package contains the Java files that control what users see while the `view` package contains JavaFX's `fxml` files that describe how to layout JavaFX components.
 A `stylesheet.css` is also found in the `view` package.
 This stylesheet customises the appearance and style of JavaFX components.

-Users will enter commands through the `CommandBarController`, which then passes these commands to the `MainApp`. `MainApp` will then call `Logic` in the `backend` package to handle the actual execution of these commands.
+Users will enter commands through the `CommandBarController`, which then passes these commands to the `MainApp`. `MainApp` will then call `Logic` in the Backend component to handle the actual execution of these commands.

 `MainApp` is then responsible for correctly displaying and updating the GUI.
 Collate has two views that users can see, a `Summary` view and `FileStats` view which are controlled by their corresponding controller classes.
 These classes will be elaborated upon in the following sections.

 ## `MainApp` Class
 The `MainApp` class is the main driver for the GUI component.
-It controls what users see and handles user inputs by passing them to the `backend` package.
+It controls what users see and handles user inputs by passing them to the Backend component.

 `MainApp` extends from JavaFX's `Application` class and overrides its `start` method.
 This method is the starting point of the whole application and very importantly, initialises all the components that are required for the GUI.
 This method also calls another method to load `RootLayout.fxml` from the `view` package. `RootLayout.fxml` contains the information about the layout of Collate's base components.